BLANK-TH/TSonitor/docs/source/index.rst

    * Automatically retrieves and outputs the account age of everyone on the server
       * If an account is private, the age is estimated by getting the ages of accounts created directly after the private account
    * Automatically retrieves and outputs player's CS:GO playtime if available
+   * Automatically retrieves and outputs player's server playtime if available (using GameME)
 * JB Log Analysis
    * **Wardenless Freekill**: *Notifies you when a CT kills a non-rebelling T without warden alive*
    * **New Warden Freekill**: *Notifies you when a CT kills a non-rebelling T within X seconds of a new warden coming on*